siddii/scriptmonkey/README.md

         }
     }
     ```

+    It does stop *most of the time* when running non-debug session.
+It is a timing issue since debugging slows down execution and makes the multiple stops not as effective.

 -   Add Stop Script Action button to JS Shell so that runaway shell scripts could be interrupted.
 -   JS Shell pane now flushes accumulated text from a running script every 100ms instead of waiting for it to terminate before outputing it.